kitsonk/kview/docs/index.md

 be great to add to `kview`:

 - Improve editing/adding complex values.
-- "Batch" tooling, like syncing KV stores, batch uploading, etc.
+- More "batch" tooling, like syncing KV stores, batch uploading, etc.
 - Improve accessability.
 - Ability to change the cache location for local KV stores.
 - Allow deep linking into KV store keys and values.